pcfens/twilio-nest/README.md

 usually happens when either Nest changed something, or something is mis-configured in your client.

+Sometime deleting the config/nest.credentials file fixes errors by forcing the library to get a new session token.

 ## Miscellaneous

 The twilio portion of this code was originaly thrown together